Updated: Jun 25

 Adopting a similar approach to 'flow activities' is a great way for you to truly understand which activities will more likely lead to you experiencing flow state and the quality and depth of that experience.
 So, it is NOT enough to just make a note each time you experience flow and activity that you were engaged in at the time.
 What you need to do is to record the details which should include how the flow foundations were interacting e.g., the goal of the activity, the immediate and ongoing feedback you were getting, the perceived level of challenge balanced against your available skills and how much effort was required to maintain focus.
 You should then note down which characteristics of flow you experienced; effortless attention, action awareness merging, sense of control, autotelic experience, loss of self-consciousness (LoSC) and transformation of time (ToT).
 It is generally recognised that you will not always experience all six of the characteristics but if you are lucky enough to do so and in particular experience LoSC and ToT then the quality and depth of the experience will be greater (Tate, 2020).
 Being this meticulous will mean that you not only know which activities are your 'flow activities' but also (somewhat akin to a pre-competition strategy) how to find flow in these said activities in the future.

 My current book, 'Learn, Enjoy, Flow & Grow' is a great way to increase your understanding of flow and how it fits within the bigger picture of learning, enjoyment and personal growth.
-While my next book the '9 Habits of a Flow Coach' will provide you with the practical tools to help you and those whom you coach to experience flow more easily and regularly.
-The former is available to buy now while the latter can be pre-ordered.
+While my next book Transformational Flow Coaching provides the understanding of how to integrate flow into your own coaching practice.
+Both book are on my author page.